-The study of the Jhanas will be offered to an experienced and advanced level of meditators only.
+Registration opens on Friday, May 17th at 9:45 a.m.
+The study of the Jhanas will be offered to intermediate or advanced level of meditators only.
 All retreats are considered silent retreats with the exception of Dhamma talks, question and answer periods including optional teacher interviews.

 Participation is restricted to 'Intermediate' and above meditators i.e. who have attended at least two or more short retreats at Bhavana Society or two retreats each lasting three full days at other centers.